Free Writing Tips and Expert Advice

 Is Writing Your ‘Ikigai’?

-Can you believe it’s already February?
 How are your New Year’s resolutions coming along?
-If they’re already falling by the wayside, perhaps they weren’t the
+If they’re already falling by the wayside, perhaps they weren’t the RIGHT resolutions for you, and you

 Face Challenges, Take Risks and Write About Them